 The 12-factor app is a methodology for building software-as-a-service apps that emphasizes portability, resilience, and scalability.
 Applying the 12-factor principles to WordPress development with Bedrock involves using environment variables for configuration (avoiding hard-coding configurations into the code), strict separation of build and run stages, and treating logs as event streams.
 Bedrock is designed to be 12-factor compliant in many ways, which makes it robust for cloud environments and scalable deployments.

-Getting Started: Essential Tools and Prerequisites for Bedrock and DDEV
+Step 2: Essential Tools and Prerequisites for Bedrock and DDEV

 Before we start setting up our WordPress environment with Bedrock and DDEV, it’s important to ensure you have the correct setup and understanding of the tools we will be using.
 This section covers what you need to get started.